-UTI Treatment Questions and Answers
+UTI Treatment Q&A

 Getting treated really is a good idea, and it’s easy too, especially if you go to an urgent care clinic like ours.
 Immediate Care of Oklahoma treats UTIs, and we can see you with no appointment necessary.
 Come see us today for treatment, or keep reading to learn more.

 UTIs don’t always have signs and symptoms, but when there are signs and symptoms, they can be:

 • Urine that’s red or pink, which could indicate the presence of blood

 • Passing urine frequently and just a little at a time

 • A constant or strong urge to urinate

 • Urine that has a strong smell to it